Valentine's Day gift ideas that show your love

 Minted Heart Snapshot Mix Photo Art (starting at $29; minted.com)

-You know what gift wins every time?
-The one that is gorgeous and thoughtful, which exactly describes this heart-shaped collage of photos from Minted.
-Available in sizes from 8 by 8 inches to 44 by 44 inches, the print can be framed or unframed and comprises 30 images of your choosing.
+You know what sort of gift wins every time?
+One that is gorgeous and thoughtful, like this heart-shaped collage of photos from Minted.
+Available in sizes ranging from 8 by 8 inches to 44 by 44 inches, the print can be framed or unframed and comprises 30 images of your choosing.

 _______________________________________________________________________________